 At the start of 2003, Grant joined Sunrise as a weather presenter.
 During this time, he set five official Guinness World records, tried out to be a Rugby League cheerleader, travelled in the weather wagon around Australia for an entire year, and was the first journalist to report from Innisfail’s devastated cyclone zone in 2006.

 He surprised many with his dancing skills during the fourth series of Dancing with the Stars, beating world boxing champ Kostya Tszyu to become the series champion.
-Later in 2006, Grant went on to host the first series of It Takes Two and later went on to pursue his lifelong dream of becoming a V8 Supercar driver, earning ninth position at his first Bathurst 1000 at Mount Panorama in 2006.
+Later in 2006, Grant went on to host the first series of It Takes Two and pursued his lifelong dream of becoming a V8 Supercar driver, earning ninth position at his first Bathurst 1000 at Mount Panorama.

 In 2009 Grant became the host and face of Ch 7’s hit series Australia’s Got Talent, taking his popularity to an all time high.
 In 2010 he reprised his role as Sunrise weather presenter.

 Fast-forward to late 2013 & Grant assumed two new roles, first appearing as host of Seven’s Slideshow, and later as the energetic quizmaster on Million Dollar Minute.